 Why can’t you edit and publish every story that’s submitted?

 We have a small (but mighty) team of editors who each bring personal experiences with various disabilities and conditions.
 Because of our current size, we are not able to edit every story we receive.
-That’s why if we can’t edit your story, we’ll still post it on your profile as a “Mighty Thought” so our community can still read and comment on it.
+That’s why if we can’t edit your story, we may post it on your profile as a “Mighty Thought” so our community can still read and comment on it.

 Can I submit a picture along with my story?